XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 The part that builds the GUI has been moved to a separate method, `build_ui(self)`.
 This helps to divide the code into chunks that are easier to understand, because the `__init__()` constructor has other work to do now, too: it starts the worker thread, and gives it its first job.
 The GUI setup also now uses a [sizer](https://docs.wxpython.org/sizers_overview.html) to control placement of the text within the frame.

 **Tip:** In this tutorial, all the GUI code is written by hand, but you may find it easier to create powerful GUIs using a "builder" tool such as [wxGlade](http://wxglade.sourceforge.net/).
-Separating the GUI code from the constructor may make it easier to switch to this type of approach later.
+Separating the GUI code from the constructor may make it easier to switch to this type of approach later. <!-- SPELLING_IGNORE: wxGlade -->

 There's a new helper method, `run_bg_job()`, which runs an asynchronous function (defined with `async def`) in the worker thread.
 Use this method any time you want the worker thread to interact with the XRP Ledger network.